How to build a profitable podcast.

 You could edit the irrelevant parts from the full podcast length, to keep the message on track.
 The listener’s attention span is essential, as well as the quality of your message.

-The frequency of publishing your show depends on your content.
+The frequency of publishing for your show depends on your content.
 Posting frequency doesn’t have a standard timing you have to follow.
 It depends on your audience and your podcast length.
 The topic you speak on is also an essential factor in deciding this.

 You need to stay in the mind of your audience, without bombarding them.
 You want listeners' attention, but you don’t want to overfeed, to ensure they don't get bored or tired of your message.